SiriusUdS/ProjetPhoenix/Documentation/Sensors/Accelerometer/Adafruit_TDK_InvenSense.md

 ### Rated Values
 Acceleration : can be adjusted to the following ranges (± 2, 4, 8 or 16 g)
 ### Default values
-When place upon a flat surface, the accelerometer will display this : x : 0 g y : 0 g z : 1 g
+When placed upon a flat surface, the accelerometer will display this :
+x : 0 g
+y : 0 g
+z : 1 g
 ## Gyroscope
 ### Rated Values